-In JavaScript, arrays have a series of functional methods that allow us to perform operations on arrays declaratively.
+In JavaScript, arrays have a series of functional methods that allow us to perform operations on arrays in a declarative way.

 In general, these functional methods improve code readability (and with this, we have a lower chance of error and better code maintenance).